 When referring to multiple Tables, Figures, or Textboxes, use either a hyphen to show a range (ie, Figures 1-4) or the word "and" (Figures 1 and 2).
 Other words (ie, "Figures 1 through 4") or punctuation (ie, Figures 1–4 [endash]), will not be picked up by our scripts.

 Do not use Figure 1a, 1b, etc, for separate figures.
 It is okay if one figure is logically split up into parts (because each one is very small).
 In this case, ensure only ONE figure file with all the figure parts included is provided (ie, figure parts merged into one figure).
 If figure parts are going to remain as separate figure files, they must be renumbered (Figure 1, 2, 3, etc).

 - What types of figures are not permitted in JMIR articles?

 - How many tables and figures can I include in my article?

 Multimedia Appendices (MAs) are published at the end of a paper.

-MAs can be questionnaires, datasets, videos/screencasts, Powerpoint or PDF files showing multiple screenshots (please also use 1-2 screenshots as figures in the paper), files containing the source code of a computer program, informed consent documents.
+Examples of what could be uploaded as an MA include questionnaires, datasets, videos or screencasts, a Powerpoint file, tables too long for the body of the manuscript, PDF files showing multiple screenshots (in this particular case, please also use 1-2 screenshots as figures in the paper), files containing the source code of a computer program, or informed consent documents.

 Additional material is NOT published.

-Do not upload a .docx, PDF, .gif, .pptx, etc. file as a TOC image.
-PNG or JPG only.
+Do not upload a JPG, .docx, PDF, .gif, .pptx, etc. file as a TOC image.
+Only PNG is permitted.